dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 ## Take off, Land and Return to home (RTH)

-The return value of this function please refer to [Request Switch Result](../introduction/index.html#CMD-ID-0x02-Request-Switch-Result)(Below codes do not use callback function).
+For the return value of this function please refer to [Request Switch Result](../introduction/index.html#CMD-ID-0x02-Request-Switch-Result)(Below codes do not use callback function).

 ```c
 flight->task(type);